 Other ideas for raising money are always welcome.

-There is now a varied collection of books (fiction and none fiction), jigsaws and cassette tapes in the church with a suggested donation of 50p for a book and £1.00 for a jigsaw.
+There is now a varied collection of books (fiction and none fiction), jigsaws and cassette tapes in the church book stall.
+There is a suggested donation of 50p for a book or cassette and £1.00 for a jigsaw.

 If you have books which are in good condition to contribute to the stall please leave them in the church.